ibraheemdev/ibraheemca/content/posts/2020-09-15-twenty-minutes-to-learn-go.md

 // with length 6
 ```

-However, Go has built-in functions to make slices feel like arrays, such as the `append` function, which can be used to add items to the end of a slice:
+However, Go has built-in functions to make slices feel like arrays such as the `append` function, which can be used to add items to the end of a slice:
 ```go
 nums := []int{1, 2, 3, 4, 5}
 nums = append(nums, 6)